 3.4 Concordance table for social and environmental information: vigilance plan

-As part of compliance with law No. 2017-399 of March 27, 2017 on the duty of care of parent companies and ordering company, subsidiaries, joint ventures and on-site suppliers and subcontractors outside the Group's sites.
+As part of compliance with law No. 2017-399 of March 27, 2017 on the duty of care of parent companies and ordering companies.

 Saint-Gobain's vigilance plan consists of two separate but complementary plans: